 Nationally, it's considered best practice to conduct periodic disparity studies.
-Other local agencies that have done this include the City of Chicago and the Illinois Department of Transportation.
-As a new initiative under this administration, we are implementing a best practice by conducting the District's first Disparity Study.
+Other local agencies that have done this include the City of Chicago, the Illinois Department of Transportation and the Water Reclamation District.
+As a new initiative under this administration, we have implemented a best practice by conducting the District's first Disparity Study and will continue to do so periodically.

-The Study includes a comprehensive statistical analysis based on the District's procurement history.
+The Study included a comprehensive statistical analysis based on the District's procurement history.
 The consultant collected, sorted, researched, and analyzed data and used Custom Census methodology recommended in the National Disparity Study Guidelines to accurately estimate MBE/WBE availability estimates.
 The consultant also calculated a Disparity index using regression analysis.

 The Disparity Study was successfully completed in FY 2016, providing recommendations for program enhancements to ensure we continue to maintain a sound, strong and defensible program.
-The District is excited to inform that since these recommendations were made, we have implemented many of the findings and recommendations suggested in the study, including determining project-specific-MWBE goals.
-As we continue to improve the management and administration of our program we will continue to refer to this very important tool to implement additional recommendations.
+The District is excited to inform that since these recommendations were made, we have implemented many of the findings and recommendations suggested in the study, including determining project-specific-MWBE participation goals.
+As we continue to improve the management and administration of our program, we will continue to refer to this very important tool to implement additional recommendations.

-The Disparity Study along with its recommendations was presented to the Forest Preserve Board of Commissioners on June 29, 2016.
+The Disparity Study along with its recommendations was presented to the Forest Preserves' Board of Commissioners on June 29, 2016.
+Currently, the District is seeking Board approval to conduct its updated Disparity study to be performed between 2021-2022.

 Compliance Reporting System President Preckwinkle has made achieving full MBE/WBE participation in the District's procurement a key goal of her administration.
-In July of 2016, the Office of Contract Compliance implemented a new web-based MBE/WBE contract compliance system.
+In July of 2016, the Office of Contract Compliance implemented a new web-based MBE/WBE contract compliance system (CRS).
 As part of its mission and mandate, it seeks to capture, monitor and report contract compliance and performance, based on actual spend in real time.
-In the past, previous reporting relied on a cumbersome methodology that was vulnerable to human error in the calculation and compilation of data and information; and in 2018 we incorporated Oracle ERP to incorporate payment data to the CRS.
+In the past, previous reporting relied on a cumbersome methodology that was vulnerable to human error in the calculation and compilation of data and information; and in 2018 and 2019 we incorporated Oracle ERP to transmit payment data to the CRS.
+The District is also currently seeking to contract with the existing vendor, allowing for effective continuity of services for all parties involved- the District, prime, and subcontractors.
 The key benefits of implementing the Compliance Reporting System include: